Chicken Keeping Buyer's Guide

 Wood preservatives and stains.
-I recommend TimberPro UV's Internal Wood Stabilizer to preserve (but not stain) bare softwood lumber.
+I recommend TimberPro UV’s Internal Wood Stabilizer to preserve (but not stain) bare softwood lumber.
 Their non-toxic stains are exceptional too.
-Click here for a discount code and to order direct from the manufacturer.
+See section above for details and a discount code.
 Customers have also had great results with German-made Osmo One Coat Only HS Plus, a semi-transparent, earth-friendly stain that comes in a variety of beautiful, mixable tones.
-Here's a spec sheet on it.
+Here’s a spec sheet on it.

 Landscape/sod staples.
-If you're staking down hardware cloth over the ground around the base of your coop for predator proofing (a perimeter skirt), we offer these Heavy-Duty Galvanized Landscape Staples for the job.
+If you’re staking down hardware cloth over the ground around the base of your coop for predator proofing (a perimeter skirt), we recommend these Heavy Duty 9-Gauge Landscape Staples for the job.
 Figure about one per foot at each edge of the hardware cloth.
 By the way, these are included in the Quick Kit for The Garden Loft.

 Coop hardware kit.
 With our Quick Kits, you get all the hardware you need in one box (not including plans or the wood, roofing, and bulky stuff).
 We pack these ourselves, and Priority Mail shipping is included in the price.